Brian Benjamin: 2019–2020 session

 In December 2018, Benjamin was named chair of the Revenue and Budget Subcommittee.
 In this position, he focused on divesting public and private banks from private for-profit prisons, sponsoring a bill that would push New York State chartered banks, which include many international banks that use New York State charters to operate in the US, to stop investments.
 The bill passed the Senate in the 2019 and 2020 sessions, and was part of a nationwide movement that pushed many of the largest private banking institutions to drop their investments.
 The Washington Post reported that Benjamin's legislation was key in getting Bank of America to drop their investments.

 The 2019 session also saw the passage of housing reform legislation, including Benjamin's bill to protect keep Rent Stabilized apartments affordable.
-This and other bills Benjamin co-sponsored where passed as a package entitled the Housing Stability And Tenant Protections Act of 2019.
+This and other bills Benjamin co-sponsored were passed as a package called the Housing Stability and Tenant Protections Act of 2019.
 Also in 2019, Benjamin championed a bill that would have allowed felons who had completed their sentences to serve on juries.

 In the 2020 session, Benjamin sponsored and passed the Rainy Day Fund bill, that allowed New York City to set aside funds in a revenue stabilization fund.
 Legislation enacted after past fiscal crises had required the city to balance its budget, making such savings impossible, and so the city was required to cut essential services in times of financial stress.
-As a result of historic support for police reform, Benjamin also was able to legislation he had been championing including his bill the Eric Garner Anti-Chokehold Act.
+As a result of historic support for police reform, Benjamin also was able to pass legislation he had been championing including his bill the Eric Garner Anti-Chokehold Act.
 In December 2020 he joined other senators in announcing the introduction of legislation that significantly limited police no-knock warrants to only the most severe circumstances, and banned their use for drug searches.